Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: HEN for Bipartite System

-where $A_0$ is the UV-divergent area-law piece and $S_0,S_1,S_2$ are $d$-dependent constants defined previously.
-One can draw the following conclusions from \eqref{E-bip-largeL}, \begin{itemize} \item Within the finite part the leading geometric scaling is $l^{2-d}$ (the vacuum-like short-distance scaling for a strip), with two distinct backreaction corrections controlled by $\rho$. \item There are two $\rho$-dependent corrections with different parametric dependence: first is \emph{A $\rho$--linear correction}.
-This term enters with the same geometric scaling $l^{2-d}$ as the leading finite term and therefore represents a multiplicative modification of the vacuum-like contribution.
-The second one is \emph{ $(1-\rho)$}.
-This carries an extra factor of $l^{2}$ relative to the first correction and is parametrically higher order in $T_f$. \item For the low-temperature expansion and for sufficiently small strip width $l$, the $\rho$--linear term (scaling as $T_f^{\,d-1}\,l^{2-d}$) typically dominates over the $(1-\rho)$ term. \end{itemize} This mixed behavior contrasts with the adjacent-interval low-$T_f$ result (where a $(1-\rho)T_f^{d}$ correction suppressed negativity); the bipartite configuration therefore exhibits a subtler interplay between competing $\rho$-dependent effects.
-The origin of this difference is geometric: the bipartite construction samples area contributions from large RT surfaces (via the $L^{d-2}$ factor), producing the additional $\rho S_2 T_f^{d-1}$ multiplicative modification which is absent (or subleading) in the adjacent formulae.
+\begin{itemize} \item The first term represents the UV divergent contribution similar to HEE.
+Within the remaining finite part, the dominant geometric scaling is governed by $l$ which recovers the characteristic short distance behavior of a strip in a pure AdS geometry. \item Unlike the adjacent case there are two $\rho$-dependent corrections with different parametric dependence first is a $\rho$-linear correction that increses HEN with backreaction.
+This term enters with the same geometric scaling $l$ as the leading finite term.
+The second one is \emph{ $(1-\rho)$} and carries a factor of $l^{2}$ relative to the first correction and is parametrically higher order in $T_f$.
+This term reduces the negativity as backreaction increases. \item For the low temperature expansion and for sufficiently small strip width $l$, the $\rho$ linear term typically dominates over the $(1-\rho)$ term. \end{itemize} Overall, the backreaction effects enter through two distinct $\rho$-dependent corrections: a linear term that multiplicatively modifies the vacuum contribution and a subleading $(1-\rho)$ term that is parametrically suppressed for small strip widths and low temperatures.
+In this regime, the $\rho$-linear correction provides the dominant backreaction effect on the HEN.